discord-net/Discord.Net/README.md

 Discord.Net is also in early development so several functions may be unstable or not work at all.

 # Features
-- Login/Logout (account or anonymous)
+- Login/Logout (with credentials or anonymous)
-- Accepting Invites (standard or human readable)
+- Accepting/Creating/Deleting Invites (standard or human readable)
-- Deleting Invites
 - Receiving/Sending Messages
 - Creating/Destroying Servers
 - Creating/Destroying Channels
+- Kick/Ban/Unban/Mute/Unmute/Deafen/Undeafen Users
 - Several Discord Events

 # Upcoming
 - Modifying User/Channel/Server Settings
-- Creating Invites
-- Kick/Ban/Unban/Mute/Unmute/Deafen/Undeafen
 - Sending Private Messages

 # Example (Echo Client)